apollographql/apollo-link/packages/apollo-link-batch-http/README.md

 batches, and the maximum time a batch will wait before automatically being sent over the network.

-- `batchMax`: a max number of items to batch, defaults at 10
+- `batchMax`: a max number of items to batch, defaults to unlimited
 - `batchInterval`: the interval at which to batch (in ms), defaults to 10
 - `batchKey`: a function that accepts an operation and returns a string key, which uniquely names the batch the operation belongs to, defaults to